cielavenir/cmake/Help/generator/Visual Studio 16 2019.rst

 Visual Studio 16 2019
 ---------------------

+.. versionadded:: 3.14

 Generates Visual Studio 16 (VS 2019) project files.

 Project Types
 ^^^^^^^^^^^^^

-Only Visual C++ and C# projects may be generated.
+Only Visual C++ and C# projects may be generated (and Fortran with Intel compiler integration).
 Other types of projects (JavaScript, Powershell, Python, etc.) are not supported.

 Instance Selection
 ^^^^^^^^^^^^^^^^^^